Changgwon-Cho/final-project/README.md

 # Final-Project

-repository for fianl projects in Tamwood
+repository for final projects in Tamwood